...

 Server Parameters for Supported GPS Devices

-If you are using Client App (ios or android) , the port is always 5055.
+If you are using Client App (iOS or Android), the port is always 5055.

-The GPS Tracking TR Server Url of Client App or any other gps devices is http://5.10.220.44 .
+The GPS Tracking TR Server URL for the Client App or any other GPS devices is:

-You must enter the url and port information correctly on your supported device.
-For example http://5.10.220.44:5055 (android and ios based devices), http://5.10.220.44:5004 (gv500-gl200 protocol-port 5004) , http://5.10.220.44:5027 ( FM1010-teltonika protocol-port 5027)
+You must enter the URL and port information correctly on your supported device.
+For example:

 Manager Mobile App

-By default application is configured to use a demo server.
-Manager Mobile App shows server selection screen only on the first start.
+Manager App is a mobile application to manage GPS tracking devices.
+It requires a GPS Tracking TR server instance to work.
+By default, the application is configured to use a demo server.
+Manager Mobile App shows the server selection screen only on the first start.
 You should use the same URL you use to connect to the web app.
-To change the server address later you have to re-install the app (iOS) or clear app settings from application manager (Android).
+To change the server address later, you have to re-install the app (iOS) or clear app settings from the application manager (Android).

 Client Mobile App

-By default the apps are configured to use a demo server.
-To track your device using demo server visit demo.traccar.org and add your device with unique identifier you see in the app.
+By default, the apps are configured to use a demo server.
+To track your device using a demo server visit demo.traccar.org and add your device with the unique identifier you see in the app.
+Client Mobile App is fully compatible with GPS Tracking TR Server.
+Other popular GPS tracking platforms also fully support GPS Client App.

 Chinese Clones

-Different manufacturers and sellers brand their devices under similar popular names (e.g. TK102, TK103, GT02A, H02 and other), so it is impossible to identify correct port and protocol for those devices just by the model name.
+If you own a GPS tracking unit made in China, please read following information.
+Different manufacturers and sellers brand their devices under similar popular names (e.g. TK102, TK103, GT02A, H02 and other), so it is impossible to identify the correct port and protocol for those devices just by the model name.
 Please carefully try all of the following common ports first:

 5001